RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/ldap-on-k8s.md

    where "name-of-cluster" is the name of the Redis Enterprise cluster in your CR.

-1. For cluster deployed LDAP servers the suffix “cluster.local” will not resolve properly.
-You can remove the cluster.local suffix for LDAP deployments in the same K8s cluster.
+1. For cluster-deployed LDAP servers, the suffix “cluster.local” will not resolve properly.
+You can remove the "cluster.local" suffix for LDAP deployments in the same K8s cluster.